If you’re into the “spirit world,” there is a haunted bridge in Gettysburg PA that should be on your bucket list for 2023.

 There were reportedly about 14,000 covered bridges built in the U.S., mostly between 1825 to 1875.

 The longest covered bridge ever built was constructed in nearby Lancaster County in 1814.
 It spanned more than a mile, but was destroyed by flooding and ice in 1832.
+The current longest bridge is 460 feet and stands in New Hampshire.

 In the 1800s, wooden bridges were replaced by iron, which was cheaper and more durable, not needing the sides and roof.
 The weight limits of wooden bridges and their low clearances also led to their general demise.